-MVP is not required to Credential all practitioner types per state and federal regulations and/or accreditation standards however these providers are subject to MVP's Registration Process.
-Certain Mid-Level practitioner types, such as non-independent Nurse Practitioners (NP) or APRNs(including psychiatric NP/APRN), Certified Midwives (CM, CNM, CPM) who do not wish to be listed in the MVP directories, Physicians Assistants (PA), Certified Registered Nurse Anesthetist (CRNA), and Registered Nurse First Assistant (RNFA) may be Registered in lieu of Credentialing.
+MVP is not required to credential all practitioner types per state and federal regulations and/or accreditation standards.
+However, some providers are subject to MVP's Registration Process.
+Certain Mid-Level practitioner types, such as non-independent Nurse Practitioners (NP) or APRNs (including psychiatric NP/APRN), Certified Midwives (CM, CNM, CPM) who do not wish to be listed in the MVP Provider directories, Physician Assistants (PA), Certified Registered Nurse Anesthetist (CRNA), and Registered Nurse First Assistant (RNFA) may be registered in lieu of credentialing.
 Variations may exist regarding Mid-Level Registration, depending on individual state laws and/or IPA bylaws as below.